An Ode to Gordon Merrick

 As fate would have it, 1983-or-4 was the year that romance novels had out-and-out exploded as a genre, taking publishing and the world by storm.
 Romance was a zeitgeist phenomenon.
 This breakout genre had climbed onto the news and into people's purses: clinch covers and step-backs.
 V.C.
 Andrews was hot-hot hot with the girls in my class... and those were just pubertal gothics (though I wouldn't suss that for a couple more years).
 Hell, they were reprinting 10-year-old gay romances with expensive painted covers and selling them in Texas malls.
 Obviously romance had arrived.

 Moreover, I was in Houston.
 That's weirdly important too.
 Though I did not know it, in 1980 a group of prescient women a couple miles from the ranch where I grew up had formed what would become the Romance Writers of America about a 10-minute drive from the mall where Gordon Merrick found me a few years later.
 Fate is a joker.
 29 years later this same organization would authorize a special interest chapter, "Rainbow Romance Writers," for people writing LBGT romances.
+And in 2015, I would be appointed to serve on the RWA National Board under a directive to increase diversity and inclusion within the organization.
 Lord the years they do roll 'round!
 But sitting there as a kid, reading Gordon Merrick's purple prose, I didn't know any of that yet.
 I just felt like I'd struck the guilty pleasure motherload.

 I was a hyperverbal adolescent at the time.
 By this point in the early 80s and my early teens, I'd read a couple vanilla romances myself, I'd always been a voracious reader, like a woodchipper really, and there were always a couple lying around my mother's house, southern feminist though she was.
 Again, America had been bitten by the romance bug so they were just... everywhere.
 Run out of stuff to read in the 1980s and eventually you picked up a book with Fabio windblown on the cover.
 I'd known I was gay from about the age of 7, so it wasn't like I was worried about being pegged as girly.
 I passed for straight easily, even after I came out in high school, so if I wanted to read a cheeseball, clinch-covered romance I was gonna.